-This checklist should be completed, signed and returned to the Medical Assistant Program Director.

-I understand that I am in the bloodborne exposure Category I. In this category it is expected that I may incur occupational exposure to bloodborne pathogens.
-I have completed Bloodborne Pathogen training as part of the Health Occupation Department's orientation process for new students at Madison College.
+This checklist should be comp Director. eleted, signed and returned to the Medical Assistant Program In this cat and that I am in the bloodborne exposure Category I. egory it is expected that I may incur occupational exposure orne pathogens. mpleted Bloodborne Pathogen training as part of the Health on Department's orientation process for new students at College.
+Name of Student (please e print) Signature of Student Date